april-org/parxe/README.md

 Other things which can be configured are:

+- `config.set_clean_tmp_at_exit(boolean)` indicates if remove all stdout and stderr files produced by task execution.

-- `config.set_engine(ENGINE)` receives the name of the engine.
+- `config.set_engine(ENGINE)` receives the name of the engine, a string with any of these values: "seq", "local", "pbs", "ssh".

 - `config.set_max_number_tasks(N)` sets a maximum number of concurrent tasks you want to execute.
 By default it is set to 64.
+This number will prevail over the maximum number of tasks declared by the engine.

 - `config.set_min_task_len(N)` map/reduce commands are split into slices with a minimum length number, which can be configured with this function.
 By default it is 32.

 - `config.set_tmp(PATH)` changes the temporary directory used by PARXE.
-For cluster engines, like "pbs", it should be a shred folder between all your machines.
+For cluster engines, like "pbs" or "ssh", it should be a shred folder between all your machines.
+In this folder stdout and stderr outputs will be written.

 - `config.set_wait_step(SECONDS)` in order to not block the execution of Lua, all operations are performed with a wait timeout.
 The default value is